Haneke/HanekeSwift/README.md

 ##Extra ♡ for images

 Need to cache and display images?
-Haneke provides convenience methods for `UIImageView` with optimizations for `UITableView` and `UICollectionView` cell reuse.
+Haneke provides convenience methods for `UIImageView` and `UIButton` with optimizations for `UITableView` and `UICollectionView` cell reuse.
 Images will be resized appropriately and cached in a shared cache.

 ```swift
 // Setting a remote image